aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 If you use the [Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder) to create your model, the tool will automatically create a project that is set up in this fashion.

-Once you have created your project, built the solution, and added a reference to the Azure Stream Analytics project, you can define a C# UDF that can be called from the continuous query.
+Once you have created your project, built the solution, and added a reference to the Azure Stream Analytics project, you can define a C# UDF that can be called inline from the continuous query.
 To set up a C# UDF, right click on the `Functions` folder and select to add a new item.
 In the list that appears, select a `C# Function`.
 If you then double-click on the function, you'll get the opportunity to define the class library you've just added as well as the method you'll like Azure Stream Analytics to call for real-time inference.

 ![](/images/post-images/function1.jpg)

-With the C# UDF defined, you can now update your query to call the function directly (okease note the `udf.IsFraud)`
+With the C# UDF defined, you can now update your query to call the function directly (please note `udf.IsFraud)`

 ```
 SELECT udf.IsFraud(